gwax/www-gwax/posts/2006/05/lets-get-a-clonin.rst

 riding mammoths around.
 The mammoths could carry enough stuff to live in total luxury and you could build a shelter on their back so that you could be out in harsher weather.
-I'm imagining having a mammoth gang and riding around the midwest and Canada, kind of like the Hell's Angels, but with mammoths.
+I'm imagining having a mammoth gang and riding around the Midwest and Canada, kind of like the Hell's Angels, but with mammoths.

 *Pygmy Mammoths* and *Dwarf Elephants:* Ok, having established that